Enalean/tuleap-documentation-en/languages/en/administration-guide/services/mediawiki.rst

 .. attention::

-    As soon as the central database is setup, all new projects will be created in the central DB. **There is not way back**.
+    As soon as the central database is setup, all new projects will be created in the central DB. **There is no way back**.
     It's technically possible to move out the central DB but no tools helps to do that ATM.

 In some cases, you are not allowed to have one database per project (or the database user you got for running tuleap doesn't